 This rangeland ecological site provides diverse habitat for many native wildlife species.
-Large herbivore use of this ecological site is dominated by mule deer, antelope and elk.
-Important seasonal habitat is provided for resident and migratory animals including western toad, sagebrush lizard, western rattlesnake, shrews, jackrabbits, ground squirrels, mice, coyote, red fox, badger, sage-grouse, Ferruginous hawk, prairie falcon, horned lark and western meadowlark.
-Changes in the plant community composition can reduce the numbers and diversity of wildlife species in the area.
-With reduced shrub cover, shrub obligate avian and mammal species become rare including sage-grouse, brewer's sparrow and sage thrasher.
-Encroachment of noxious and invasive plant species (cheatgrass and Medusahead) can replace native plant species which provide critical feed, brood-rearing and nesting cover for a variety of native wildlife.
-Water is limited, being provided only by seasonal runoff, artificial water catchments and spring sites.
+Large herbivore use of this ecological site is dominated by mule deer and elk.
+Important seasonal habitat is provided for resident and migratory animals including western toad, sagebrush lizard, western rattlesnake, shrews, bats, jackrabbits, ground squirrels, mice, coyote, red fox, badger, sage-grouse, Ferruginous hawk, prairie falcon, horned lark and western meadowlark.
+Changes in the plant community composition can reduce the number and diversity of wildlife species in the area.

+With reduced shrub cover, shrub obligate avian species become rare including sage-grouse, sage sparrow, brewer's sparrow and sage thrasher.
+Encroachment of noxious and invasive plant species (cheatgrass, Medusahead and bulbous bluegrass) can replace native plant species which provide critical feed, brood-rearing and nesting cover for a variety of native wildlife.
+Water features are sparse provided by seasonal streams, artificial water catchments and springs.

-State 1 Phase 1.1 - Foothills Big Sagebrush/ Bluebunch Wheatgrass/ Idaho Fescue Reference Plant Community (RPC): This plant community provides a diversity of grasses, forbs and shrubs used by native insect communities that assist in pollination.
+State 1 Phase 1.1 - Foothills Big Sagebrush/ Bluebunch Wheatgrass/ Idaho Fescue/ Sandberg Bluegrass Reference Plant Community (RPC): This plant community provides a diversity of grasses, forbs and shrubs used by native insect communities that assist in pollination.
 The reptile and amphibian community is represented by leopard lizard, short horned lizard, sagebrush lizard, western skink, western rattlesnake, western toad, boreal chorus frog and northern leopard frog.
 Amphibians are associated with springs and isolated water bodies adjacent to this plant community.
 Spring developments that capture all available water would preclude the use of these sites by amphibians.
 The plant community provides habitat for prey species and cover for these resident reptile and amphibian species.
-Shrubsteppe obligate avian species include the Brewer's sparrow, sage sparrow, sage thrasher and sage-grouse.
+Shrub-steppe obligate avian species include the Brewer's sparrow, sage sparrow, sage thrasher and sage-grouse.
 Critical habitat (nesting areas and brood rearing) for sage-grouse is provided by this diverse plant community.
-The plant community supports seasonal needs of large mammals (mule deer, antelope and elk) providing food and cover.
+The plant community supports seasonal needs of large mammals (mule deer and elk) providing food and cover.
 Antelope bitterbrush is preferred browse for mule deer.
-A diverse small mammal population including goldenmantled ground squirrels, chipmunks, yellow-bellied marmots and deer mouse utilize this plant community.
+A diverse small mammal population including golden-mantled ground squirrels, chipmunks, yellow-bellied marmots and deer mouse would utilize this plant community.
 The deer mouse is the primary vector for planting bitterbrush seed.

-State 1 Phase 1.2 - Foothills Big Sagebrush/Sandberg Bluegrass Plant Community: This plant community is the result of improper grazing management and no fire.
+State 1 Phase 1.2 - Foothills Big Sagebrush/Sandberg Bluegrass/ Bottlebrush Squirreltail Plant Community: This plant community is the result of improper grazing management and no fire.
 An increase in canopy cover of sagebrush contributes to a sparse herbaceous understory.
-The reduced herbaceous understory results in reduced diversity of insects.
+Grasses, forbs and shrubs, are used by native insects that assist in pollination but the reduced herbaceous understory results in lower diversity and numbers of insects.
 The reptile community is represented by leopard lizard, short horned lizard, sagebrush lizard, western skink and western rattlesnake.
 Diversity and populations of the reptile community would decline due to a reduced understory and associated loss of invertebrate habitat.
-Amphibians can be present if springs are present.
 Spring developments that capture all available water would preclude the use of these sites by amphibians.
-Key shrub-steppe obligate avian species include Brewer's sparrow, sage sparrow, sage thrasher and sage-grouse.
+Key shrub-steppe avian obligate species include Brewer's sparrow, sage sparrow, sage thrasher and sage-grouse.
 Reduced herbaceous understory is a key factor in limiting the use of this plant community by avian species.
 Habitat (nesting areas and brood rearing) for sage-grouse is limited due to reduced diversity and vigor in the herbaceous plant community.
-The plant community supports mule deer and elk providing food and cover during spring, summer and fall but the reduced vigor of antelope bitterbrush will reduce available forage on this site.
-A diverse small mammal population including golden-mantled ground squirrels, chipmunks, deer mouse, badger and yellow-bellied marmots would utilize the available habitat.
-The deer mouse is the primary vector for planting bitterbrush.
+The plant community supports mule deer and elk providing food and cover during spring, summer and fall but the reduced vigor and hedging on antelope bitterbrush will reduce available winter forage on this site.
+A diverse small mammal population including golden-mantled ground squirrels, chipmunks, deer mouse and yellow-bellied marmots would utilize the available habitat.
+The deer mouse is the primary vector for planting bitterbrush seed.